 If you are looking for a huge dog that pretty much doesn’t have to move a muscle to scare off the intruders, then the Mastiff is one of your better options.

-However, this actually is completely not the dog everyone thinks he is.
+However, this is completely not the dog everyone thinks he is.
 He is huge and scary looking.
-And, his habit of not reacting, but just watching and waiting the development of the situation is really terrifying.
+And, his habit of not reacting, but just watching and waiting for the development of the situation is terrifying.

 The truth is, this dog is a gentle giant.
 Sure, you don’t want to enter his territory uninvited, but if you are in his circle of trust, then there’s nothing that could ever harm you while he is on watch.

 But, how does one go from wanting a Mastiff to owning a Mastiff?
 Is it simple?
 Can you buy just any Mastiff puppy you find?
 Do you have to know something specific about them before becoming an owner?

 Let’s begin with the puppies and what to know before buying one.